konrad-karanowski/Instalocker/README.md

 # Instalocker
-Instalocker programm for League of Legend
+Instalocker application for League of Legend